Advice and information for those caring for a disabled family/whānau member

 People First has some good resources for people with an intellectual disability that might be helpful including ‘Work and Your Rights in New Zealand’, ‘A job just like anybody else’, and ‘With support I can’.

-As discussed in Part Two, you can use the Life Skill or Transition programme at school to assist you with getting some of the skills you might need once you finish school.
+As discussed in Part Two, you can use the Life Skill or Transition programme at school to assist you with learning some of the skills you might need once you finish school.
 You may be able to access opportunities for work experience or voluntary work through these programmes.

 It may be possible to get part-time paid employment after school, on weekends or even during school hours – if this is supported by the school.
 Discuss possible options with the school as early as you can.